Xzanth/Dot-Files/README.md

 # Dot Files

 My dot files and associated installation script.
 Dotfiles are split up into modules using folders, then specific modules can be installed/ignored.
+All files/folders are installed via. symbolic links.

 ## Installation